Glock V Series Explained: What Shooters Need to Know in 2025

 For you and me?
 These changes won’t affect how the pistol shoots.
 You’re still getting the same Glock reliability that’s kept these pistols on duty belts and nightstands for decades.

-Which Models Are Available
+Which Glock V Series Models Are Currently Available to Buy?

 Here’s what’s hitting dealer shelves: